 - Finish nails

-Then there’s the concern of cladding.
-It’s not always necessary but it is also sometimes used and is factored in on shiplap siding costs.
-Cladding refers to the material that is put on the shiplap boards in order to prevent any water damage as well as any other damages it might get from wind, dust, and the other elements.
+Then thereโs the concern of cladding.
+Itโs not always necessary, but it is also sometimes used and is factored in on shiplap siding costs.
+Cladding refers to the material put on the shiplap boards to prevent any water damage or any other damage it might get from wind, dust, and other elements.

 Some shiplap versions require cladding because wood can be a vulnerable material at times, especially when exposed to the outdoors.
 The contractor usually determines whether or not cladding is required as an additional installation.

-The factors affecting the cost of getting exterior shiplap siding would depend on your wood board of choice, the actual size of your home, as well as how much the contractors in your area would typically charge for their professional fees.
+The factors affecting the cost of getting exterior tongue and groove cladding would depend on your wood board of choice, the actual size of your home, and how much the contractors in your area would typically charge for their professional fees.

-There are some homeowners who are seriously considering the possibility of going down the DIY route but this isn’t something we recommend unless this is something that you’re quite knowledgeable about.
-Only professional laborers or contractors would know how to efficiently minimize the possibility of the material being damaged.
+Some homeowners are seriously considering the possibility of going down the DIY route, but this isnโt something we recommend unless this is something that youโre quite knowledgeable about.
+Only professional laborers or contractors would know how to minimize the possibility of the material being damaged efficiently.

 The risk of improper underlayment, among other things, is too high a stake to gamble with and you might end up redoing the whole thing and hiring a professional in the long run which will cost you more money, totally defeating the goal of saving up on the installation costs.